 The data output is sequential, with the data from address n followed by the data from address n + 1.
 The address counter for read operations increments through all page and column addresses, allowing the entire memory contents to be serially read during one operation.
-At the end of the address space the counter "rolls over" to the start of the address space and the ISL12024 continues to output data for each acknowledge received.
-See Figure 22 for the acknowledge and data transfer sequence.
+At the end of the address space, the counter "rolls over" to the start of the address space, and the ISL12026 continues to output data for each acknowledge received.
+Refer to Figure 22 for the acknowledge and data transfer sequence.